Oxygen588/fivem-admin-panel/README.md

 3.Go onto "node/index.js", and change the variable server_cache_location to what your cache server location is.

-4.Copy what is inside the brawser-exported folder to your xampp/webhost.
+4.Copy what is inside the browser-exported folder to your xampp/webhost.

 5.Test & Enjoy.